InRule/DMNModeler/doc/DecisionTables.md

    | Collect (Maximum) | Same as collect, only that it applies the max (or largest, depending on the context) operator of all matching outputs.
    | Collect (Count) | Same as collect, only that it applies the count operator to count all matching outputs.

-When importing a Decision Table from a .dmn file, "First" hit policy is honored.
+When importing a decision table from a .dmn file, "First" hit policy is honored.
 All others map to "Rule Order" (multiple hits).
-The checked flag "Exit at first true" on the Decision Table definition represents the "First" hit policy.
+The checked flag "Exit at first true" on the decision table definition represents the "First" hit policy.

 ## Data types and S-FEEL

 Condition definition implements Simple Friendly Enough Expression Language (S-FEEL) specification.
 Condition's linked field can be a variable of primary type, or an entity field.
-When bound to a primary type variable, one of the data types can be used or mapped during import of a Decision Table:
+When bound to a primary type variable, one of the data types can be used or mapped during import of a decision table:

 S-FEEL Data Type | InRule Data Type | Comments | Import/Export supported patterns
 ---------------|--------------------|------------------------------|---------------------------------------------------------------------------------------------------------